YinHK-gameDev/unity-learn/scripting cheestsheet/JsonUtility/README.md

 ## JsonUtility
-JsonUtility is Unity’s built-in API for serializing and deserializing JSON data.
+JsonUtility is Unity’s built-in API for **serializing and deserializing JSON data**.

 Utility functions for working with JSON data.